Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on hidden sector models with heavy mediators decaying into long-lived scalars

 The workflow described in Section~\ref{sec:contur_for_llps} is exploited to determine what constraints can be extracted from the bank of LHC measurements for HS models with heavy mediators.
 Since the displaced hadronic activity from LLPs would lead to anomalous jets, which would be trackless and therefore vetoed by the standard experimental reconstruction algorithms, we maintain the prompt threshold values described previously.
 An example of the results for the case where the $S$ mass is set to 475 GeV is shown in Figure~\ref{fig:HAHM_475-results}.
 In this case, one expects the LLP to decay mostly into top quarks.
-Cross-sections below around 0.7 pb are excluded up to 10~cm in $c\tau$.
-The exclusion is mostly driven by 13 TeV ATLAS measurements involving one lepton, missing transverse momentum and jets or measurements of pairs of leptons (from a $Z$ boson decay) and extra jets.
+Cross-sections below around 1~pb are excluded up to 1~mm in $c\tau$.
+The exclusion is mostly driven by 13 TeV ATLAS measurements involving one lepton, missing transverse momentum and jets or measurements of pairs of leptons.
 Figure~\ref{fig:HAHM_475-results} focuses on one of the excluded points: the existence of this signal would have caused divergences in the Baseline and High-$p_\textrm{T}$ bins of the measurement presented in Ref~\cite{ATLAS:2017nei}.
 Figure~\ref{fig:HAHM_150-results} shows equivalent information for a case where the LLP mass is below the top-quark threshold, such that most of the decays are into $b$-quarks.
-In this case, the excluded cross-sections peak at around 1~pb for nearly-prompt particles before dropping off after around 2~cm.
+In this case, the excluded cross-sections peak at around 10~pb for nearly-prompt particles before dropping off after around 0.2~mm.
 The dominant analysis is a measurement of $t\bar{t}$ production~\cite{ATLAS:2018orx}, which would indeed yield the same final state of a pair of leptons accompanied by $b$-jets.
+In neither example do we perceive any exclusion for the high-lifetime regime, which makes sense because, at leading order the LLPs are produced without anything to recoil against, and hence their presence can only inferred if the LLPs themselves are detectable.

 The comparison of the results using \textsc{Contur} with the best results from ATLAS is shown in Figure~\ref{fig:HAHM-results-summary}.
-The regions excluded by \textsc{Contur} are exactly those where no constraints from direct searches exist.
-Although for light LLP mass scenarios the \textsc{Contur} results are comparatively weak, the results for heavier LLPs are of the same order of magnitude as the direct search and provide complementary constraints in a region which the direct searches were unable to touch.
+The regions excluded by \textsc{Contur} are in regions where no constraints from direct searches exist so far.
+Although the \textsc{Contur} results are comparatively weak, they provide complementary constraints in a region which the direct searches have not yet explored.